-Drug Investigational

-As listed All other uses of the drugs for conditions not outlined in this

-policy are considered investigational.
+Drug Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
+All other uses of the drugs for conditions not outlined in this policy are considered investigational.

-Length of Approval Approval Criteria Initial authorization All drugs listed in policy may be approved up to 6 months.
-Re-authorization criteria Future re-authorization of all drugs listed in policy may be approved up to 12 months as long as the drug-specific

 Length of Approval

 Approval Criteria

-coverage criteria are met and chart notes at the time of reauthorization show:

-An increase from baseline of alpha1-antitrypsin levels

-AND

-Slowing of decline in lung function
+Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.

+Length of Approval Approval Criteria All other reviews for all drugs listed in policy may be approved up to 6 months.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes at the time of re-authorization show: An increase from baseline of alpha1-antitrypsin levels AND Slowing of decline in lung function